Lightning-AI/torchmetrics/README.md

 [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/).
 It was originally a part of Pytorch Lightning, but got split off so users could take advantage of the large collection of metrics implemented without having to install Pytorch Lightning (eventhough we would love for you to try it out).
-We currently have around 25+ metrics implemented but we continuesly is adding more metrics, both within already covered domains (classification, regression ect.) but also new domains (object detection ect.).
+We currently have around 25+ metrics implemented and we continuesly is adding more metrics, both within already covered domains (classification, regression ect.) but also new domains (object detection ect.).
 We make sure that all our metrics are rigorously tested such that you can trust them.